joaomdmoura/machinery/README.md

 ## Guard functions

-Create guard conditions by adding signatures of the `guard_transition/2` function, it will receive two arguments, the `struct` and an `string` of the state it will transit to, use this second argument to pattern matching the desired state you want to guard.
+Create guard conditions by adding `guard_transition/2` function signatures to the state machine module.
+This function receives two arguments: the `struct` and a `string` of the state it will transition to.

+Use the second argument for pattern matching the desired state you want to guard.

 ```elixir
 # The second argument is used to pattern match into the state